sPoT86/ZTPi/README.md

   - Samba server for SCP download/upload of large files (e.g. Firmware)

 ## Changelog:
+#### v2.3:
+ - Systemfiles for Ubuntu 24 and support of Network Manager added
+ - General optimization of timers and timeouts
+ - Changed handling and logging of connection timeouts (SSH)

 #### v2.2:
  - Python2 is no longer be supported
  - Changed dispatcher.py and tasks.py to use cachefile